The KN-001 Flying-V Electric Guitar

 Ernie Ball Slinky Cobalt Strings

-Seven years, countless cups of badly timed coffee, and one or two near-fatal encounters with a Dremel, and here it stands!
-The KN-001 isn't just a guitar; it is a monument to stubborness, a temple of patience, and undeniable proof that the finest things in life are not bought nor handed down.
+Seven years, countless cups of badly timed coffee, and one or two near-fatal encounters with a Dremel, here it stands!
+The KN-001 isn't just a guitar; it is a monument to stubbornness, a temple of patience, and undeniable proof that the finest things in life are neither bought nor handed down.

-And the neck, ah, the neck!
+And the neck!
 A scandalous departure from tradition, stretching out to a full 25.5 inches with 24 frets.
-Proper reach for those moments when subtlety fails, and you simply must play higher, faster, and louder than good sense allows.
+Proper reach for those moments when subtlety fails and you simply must play higher, faster, and louder than good sense allows.
 Finished with Tung oil, it’s smoother than a conman’s handshake and almost as dangerous.

-The pickups?
-DiMarzio’s Super Distortion in the bridge, delivered just in time by a kind soul who understood the gravity of the situation, and a battle-scarred Seymour Duncan Hotrails in the neck.
+Tone delivery was taken just as seriously.
+A DiMarzio Super Distortion landed in the bridge, delivered just in time by a kind soul who understood the gravity of the situation, and a battle-scarred Seymour Duncan Hot Rails in the neck.
 Ceramic magnets, direct-mounted, no nonsense.
 Together they produce tones ranging from civilised murmurings to full-blown sonic insurrection.
-Coil-splitting might be in the cards later, but for now, we’re dealing exclusively in full power.
+Coil-splitting might be in the cards later, but for now, I am dealing exclusively in full power.

 Installing the Gotoh locking hardware was, frankly, a bit of a caper.
-Parts acquired on the thinnest of deadlines, some minor re-engineering courtesy of my trusty Dremel, and an unspoken agreement between myself and the universe that this would not fall apart mid-performance.
+Parts were sourced on the thinnest of deadlines, with a bit of re-engineering, a Dremel, and, finally, an unspoken agreement between myself and the universe: this would not fall apart mid-performance.

 The current schematic of the wiring soldered for this guitar, June 2022

-That night, I did the decent thing and gave Bach a proper rock education.
-Full distortion, Eddie Van Halen flair, and enough fret tapping to make the old master spin in his powdered wig.
-Then, just to be sure no one had recovered, I launched into Schenker’s Coast to Coast, with the formidable teaching artists of the Boston Music Project holding the line.
+Earlier in May, as Boston Music Project’s 10th anniversary approached and whispers of a surprise set list grew louder, I realized I had run out of excuses.
+The KN-001 had to be finished, on that very night.
+I did the decent thing and gave Bach a proper rock education: full distortion, Eddie Van Halen flair, and enough fret tapping to make the old master spin in his powdered wig.
+Then, just to be sure no one had recovered, I launched into Michael Schenker’s Coast to Coast, with the formidable teaching artists of the Boston Music Project holding the line.

 Jamming with Sébastien Ridoré (viola), Christopher Schroeder (drums), Chris Hernandez (bass), Scott Ziegler (bass synth), and Rafael Nocedo (keyboard)